Southwest Airlines expects passenger unit revenue drop this quarter

-(Reuters) - Southwest Airlines Co (LUV.N) said Tuesday that it expects its passenger revenue per available seat mile, or PRASM, which measures sales relative to planes’ capacity, to decline this quarter.
+May 19 (Reuters) - Southwest Airlines Co said Tuesday that it expects its passenger revenue per available seat mile, or PRASM, which measures sales relative to planes’ capacity, to decline this quarter.

 The low-cost carrier forecast a PRASM drop of about 3 percent compared to the second quarter of 2014 as it adds available seat miles to new markets.